kedacore/keda-docs/content/docs/2.2/scalers/mssql.md

 sqlserver://user1:Password%231@example.database.windows.net:1433?database=AdventureWorks
 ```

-Or the more traditional OLE DB format:
+Or the more traditional ADO format:

 ```
-Server=example.database.windows.net;port=1433;Database=AdventureWorks;Persist Security Info=False;User ID=user1;Password=Password#1;MultipleActiveResultSets=False;Encrypt=True;TrustServerCertificate=False;Connection Timeout=30;
+Server=example.database.windows.net;Port=1433;Database=AdventureWorks;Persist Security Info=False;User ID=user1;Password=Password#1;MultipleActiveResultSets=False;Encrypt=True;TrustServerCertificate=False;Connection Timeout=30;
 ```

 You can also optionally assign a name to the metric using the `metricName` value.
 If not specified, the `metricName` will be generated automatically based on the `database` value (if specified), or the `host` value, or will be in the form `mssql-{sha256hash}` where `{sha256hash}` is a SHA-256 hash of the connection string.

 ### Authentication parameters

-You can authenticate with the MSSQL instance using connection string or password authentication.
+As an alternative to using environment variables, you can authenticate with the MSSQL instance using connection string or password authentication via `TriggerAuthentication` configuration.

 **Connection string authentication:**